faster-cpython/ideas/3.13/engine.md

 ### Specialization across executors

-For this we will need to record know type information at exits, to avoid redundant checks, and to allow us to create multiple specialized executors for the same tier 1 instructions.
+For this we will need to record known type information at exits, to avoid redundant checks, and to allow us to create multiple specialized executors for the same tier 1 instructions.

 ### Representation changes across executors